 - clearly respond to community need in today’s particular racial justice context

-- be completed within three months of a grant award
+- be completed within four months of a grant award

 Proposals that focus on healing should touch on one or more of the following themes: